Boris J is not our Prime Minister

 London, UK.
 Sat 20 Jul 2019

 Men in 'Cancel Brexit' t-shirts on the march in

-Thousands marched from Park Lane to a rally in Parliament Square organised
+Thousands marched from Park Lane to a rally in Parliament Square

-stay in Europe.
+Boris Johnson and stay in Europe.

-The marchers say poll after poll shows that the public would now vote Remain,
+The marchers say poll after poll shows that the public would now vote

+misled the voters.
 Leavers said it would be easy to negotiate a deal

 with the EU which clearly benefited Britain, as well as trade treaties

 with the rest of the world.
 They say that the kind of disastrous

 presented to the public and few would have voted for it had it been on

 offer and call for a new people's vote.
 The UK is now a pro-EU country

 and should remain in full EU membership to build a cleaner, greener,

 safer, fairer life for all.